LinaSachuk/JavaScript-The-Advanced-Concepts/README.md

     2
     ```

-**3. Interpreter, Compiler, JIT Compiler**:
+## Interpreter, Compiler, JIT Compiler

 - AOT compiler - Ahead-of-Time (AOT): compiles before running
 - JIT compiler - Just-in-Time (JIT) : compiles while running
 - interpreter: runs - REPL — read-eval-print-loop.

+## Writing Optimized Code

-**4. Writing Optimized Code**: So there is a thing called cloud.
+ So there is a thing called cloud.
 When we do a webpack build, it gets stored in cloud and our js code gets served from the cloud when user requests it.
 Now the cloud sends us JavaScript file, which is a junk of text basically and now to make sense it goes through a parser which parses the JavaScript file and converts it to an AST(Abstract Syntax Tree).
 You can think of AST as data-structure that represents what this code really means.
 Now the V8 compilers take care of rest of the work.
 So the first step is interpreter which interprets the code and identify the hotspots which I mentioned earlier and generates semi-optimized bytecode.
 Any code that can be optimized then goes to the optimizing compiler.
 Then the optimizing compiler analyzes the code and make assumptions to make it even faster.
 The optimizing compiler generates highly optimized machine code, but we discussed that sometimes it has to de-optimize on runtime and change back to the byte code.
 Hats off to the naming of V8 team, they really know how to name their engines.
 The interpreter which generates the bytecode is called Ignition (yes the ignition of the car, i.e. the start) and the optimizing compiler is called TurboFan (turbo boost which speeds up the car).

-**5. Call Stack + Memory Heap**: We need the memory heap as a place to store and write information because at the end of the day all programs just read and write operations — that is to allocate, use and release memory.
+## Call Stack + Memory Heap

+We need the memory heap as a place to store and write information because at the end of the day all programs just read and write operations — that is to allocate, use and release memory.
 The call stack helps us keep track of where we are in the code so that we can run the code in order.
 Every time we run a function we use a call stack.
 We can think of a call stack as a region in memory that operates in a first in last out mode.
 So here, it will add the calculate() function on top of the stack.
 And after we finish running it, it's going to remove it.

-**6. Stack Overflow + Memory Leaks**: Stack overflow happens when we call functions nested inside each, other over and over again.
+## Stack Overflow + Memory Leaks

+Stack overflow happens when we call functions nested inside each, other over and over again.
 If we just keep adding functions to the stack without popping them off, we will have a stack overflow.
 Example: Recursion function will call itself;

    ```JavaScript